PrathameshBhagat/Justbackups/README.md

 # IMP

-This repo unfortunately **lacks** clean code and comments so it might be difficult to get used to.
+This repo unfortunately **lacks** clean code, comments and has snippets scattered in various files, making it difficult to get used to.
 So please consider contacting the developer a to get an overview of the project.

-Please call +91 7058031648.
+Please call +91 7058031648 or mail at prathameshbhagat0608@gmail.com.